 (4) Other examinations which the physician believes appropriate because of the employee's exposure to inorganic arsenic or because of required respirator use.

-Periodic examinations are also to be provided to the employees listed above.
-The periodic examinations shall be given annually for those covered employees 45 years of age or less with fewer than 10 years employment in areas where employee exposure exceeds the action level (5 ug/m(3).
-Periodic examinations need not include sputum cytology and only an updated medical history is required.
+Periodic examinations are also to be provided to the employees listed in the first paragraph of this section.
+The periodic examinations shall be given annually for those covered employees 45 years of age or less with fewer than 10 years employment in areas where employee exposure exceeds the action level (5 µg/m3).
+Periodic examinations need not include sputum cytology or chest X-ray and only an updated medical history is required.

-Periodic examinations for other covered employees, shall be provided every six (6) months.
-These examinations shall include all tests required in the initial examination, except that the medical history need only be updated.
+Periodic examinations for other covered employees shall be provided every six (6) months.
+These examinations shall include all tests required in the initial examination, except the chest X-ray, and the medical history need only be updated.

 The examination contents are minimum requirements.
 Additional tests such as lateral and oblique X-rays or pulmonary function tests may be useful.
 For workers exposed to three arsenicals which are associated with lymphatic cancer, copper acetoarsenite, potassium arsenite, or sodium arsenite the examination should also include palpation of superficial lymph nodes and complete blood count.